 Claire Baum was born on January 25, 1936, in Rotterdam, Netherlands.
 She and her sister lived in hiding with a non-Jewish woman they called Tante Nell.
 Her parents also survived the war, and they all moved to Canada in 1951.
 Claire lives in Toronto.

 Sisters Kitty Salsberg and Ellen Foster were born in Budapest, Hungary.
 They survived the Budapest ghetto hiding in a bomb shelter.
 They came to Canada in 1948.
 Kitty lives in Toronto, and Ellen lives in Los Angeles.

 Elsa Thon was born in 1923 in Pruszków, Poland.
 During the war she left the Krakow Ghetto with false papers, but was caught and sent to the Plaszów camp.
 After the war, she went to Argentina in 1955, then to Canada in 1980.
 Elsa lives in Toronto.

 Eva Meisels was born in Budapest, Hungary, in 1939.
 When the Nazis occupied Hungary, she and her mother were sent to the Budapest ghetto and liberated in January 1945.
 They came to Canada in 1956.
 Eva and her husband, Leslie, live in Toronto.

 Felix Opatowski was born in Lodz, Poland, in 1924.
 He survived the Lodz ghetto and several concentration camps, including Auschwitz.
 After liberation, he worked at a US army base and immigrated to Canada in 1949.
-Felix lives in Toronto.
+Felix passed away in 2017.